foundriesio/docs/source/user-guide/container-preloading/container-preloading.rst

    FoundriesFactory New Containers Image

-Flash the image and boot the device, next log via SSH.
+Flash the image and boot the device, next log in via SSH.

 .. note::